 Cleansers and Acne: The Positives

-Triclosan, salicylic acid and benzoyl peroxide are common ingredients in over the counter (OTC) medications.
+Most Over-The-Counter (OTC) acne products contain the same active ingredients – Triclosan, Salicylic Acid and Benzoyl Peroxide.
 The available research indicates that when cleansers are used in moderation they can be helpful in reducing minor acne symptoms for some patients.

 It is important to note that most of the OTC medications have the same ingredients, and many acne sufferers use several of these products at the same time.
-This can easily lead to over-use of these products, resulting in dry and irritated skin.
+Using excessive amounts of products with the same active ingredients will not help improve acne symptoms any more then normal use.
+The most common result of overuse of these products is dry and irritated skin.
 The positive effects of keratolytic agents and mild anti-bacterial compounds like triclosan are not cumulative and excessive use is likely to lead to more damage than benefit.

 Cleansers and Acne: The Negatives

+How to Wash Your Face: America’s Leading Dermatologist Reveals the Essential Secrets for Youthful, Radiant Skin.
 Kenet, et al. 2002.

-How to Wash Your Face: America’s Leading Dermatologist Reveals the Essential Secrets for Youthful, Radiant Skin
+A Consumer’s Dictionary of Cosmetic Ingredients, 7th Edition: Complete Information About the Harmful and Desirable Ingredients Found in Cosmetics and Cosmeceuticals.
 Winter.
 2009.

-A Consumer’s Dictionary of Cosmetic Ingredients, 7th Edition: Complete Information About the Harmful and Desirable Ingredients Found in Cosmetics and Cosmeceuticals
+A systematic review of the evidence for myths and misconceptions in acne management: diet, face-washing and sunlight.
 Magin, et al. 2004.
-A systematic review of the evidence for ‘myths and misconceptions’ in acne management: diet, face-washing and sunlight.